molevolworkshop/molevolworkshop.github.io/faculty/bielawski/bielawski.md

 You can do the tutorial in **Portuguese** via [this link](https://awarnach.mathstat.dal.ca/~joeb/PAML_lab_PT/Lab_PT.html).
 Many thanks to Letícia Magpali for the translation!

 Letícia Magpali and Esteban Salazar are working on a **Spanish** Language translation!
-Hopefully we can provide this soon
+Hopefully we can provide this soon.

 If you have any suggestions or comments on the **Portuguese** translation, please send them to Letícia Magpali (leticiamagpali@dal.ca).
 Feel free to communicate directly with her in Portuguese.

-If you would like to assist with the translation of these tutorials, please contact me or Letícia Magpali (leticiamagpali@dal.ca).
+If you would like to assist with a translation, please contact me or Letícia Magpali (leticiamagpali@dal.ca).

 <br>